salbadri/Python-Programming--Final-Project/README.md

-# Face Mask Usage
+# Face Mask Usage Classifier

-#### Project Status: [Completed]
+**Project Status:** Completed

-## Project Introduction/Objective
+## Project Overview
-The goal of this project is to classify images based on face mask usage into three categories: properly fitted mask (fully covered: mask covers nose and mouth), not properly fitted (partially covered: either the nose or the mouth is not covered), and not wearing a mask (not covered).
-This is a solo final project.
+The primary objective of this project is to classify images into three categories:
+1. Fully covered face masks (where the mask covers both the nose and mouth).
+2. Partially covered face masks (where either the nose or mouth is not fully covered).
+3. No face mask worn (not covered).

+This project was carried out individually as a final Python programming assignment.

 ### Methods Used
-* Machine Learning
+- Machine Learning
-* Deep Learning
+- Deep Learning
-* Predictive Modeling
+- Predictive Modeling

 ### Technologies
-* Jupyter
+- Jupyter Notebook

-### Used Libraries
+### Libraries Used
-* OpenCV
+- OpenCV
-* TensorFlow
+- TensorFlow
-* NumPy
+- NumPy
-* Matplotlib
+- Matplotlib

 ## Project Description

+### Data Source
+The dataset used for this project was obtained from Kaggle ([Face Mask Usage Dataset](https://www.kaggle.com/datasets/jamesnogra/face-mask-usage)).

+### Data Partitioning
-The dataset was obtained from Kaggle ( https://www.kaggle.com/datasets/jamesnogra/face-mask-usage ).
-I divided the dataset into three parts: 70% for the training set, 20% for the validation set, and 10% for the testing set.
-The code for data partitioning is provided in a separate IPython Notebook (ipynb file).
+The dataset was divided into three subsets:
+- 70% for the training set
+- 20% for the validation set
+- 10% for the testing set

+The code for data partitioning can be found in a separate IPython Notebook.

-The original dataset had four classes: fully covered, not covered, not face, and partially covered.
-For this project, I utilized three classes: fully covered, not covered, and partially covered to train, validate, and test my Convolutional Neural Network (CNN), removing the not face class from the dataset.
+### Data Preprocessing

-For preprocessing, I converted the images in the training set, validation set, and testing set into arrays using the imread function from OpenCV.
-I created labels and features, with labels representing the target variables (y) for fully covered, not covered, and partially covered, and features (x) extracted from the images.
+- The images in all three sets (training, validation, and testing) were converted into arrays using OpenCV's `imread` function.
+- Labels and features were created, with labels representing the target variables (fully covered, not covered, and partially covered) and features representing the image data.

-I normalized the features in all three sets (training, validation, and testing) by dividing them by 255.
-The labels in all three sets were converted to a binary class matrix.
+- Feature normalization was performed by dividing the pixel values by 255.
+- Labels were converted to a binary class matrix.

+### Convolutional Neural Network (CNN)
-I constructed a Convolutional Neural Network (CNN) to classify images into fully covered, not covered, and partially covered categories.
-My CNN comprises a stack of 2D convolutional layers with ReLU activation functions and max-pooling layers, alternating between them.
+A Convolutional Neural Network (CNN) was designed to classify the images into the three categories.
+The CNN architecture consists of:
+- Two-dimensional convolutional layers with ReLU activation functions.
+- Max-pooling layers placed alternately with convolutional layers.

-Filter sizes were set to 32 for the first two convolutional layers and 64 for the last two convolutional layers.
-I experimented with different filter sizes, including 32, 64, and 128.
-The window size used was (3,3), with padding set to "same."
-The activation function used was ReLU.
+- Filters with sizes of 32 for the first two convolutional layers and 64 for the last two.
+Various filter sizes, including 32, 64, and 128, were experimented with.

-Two max-pooling layers with a pool size of (2, 2) were added, one after the second convolutional layer and another after the fourth convolutional layer.
+- A window size of (3,3) and "same" padding.

-Following the max-pooling layers, a dropout of 0.25 was incorporated.
+- A dropout of 0.25 was added after the max-pooling layers.

-The last three layers of the CNN consist of a flatten layer and two dense layers.
-The flatten layer serves as a transition from a 2-dimensional array to a dense layer.
-The dense layer comprises 512 neurons with a ReLU activation function and a dropout of 0.50.
-The final layer is a dense layer with 3 neurons (reflecting the 3 classes) and a softmax activation function, which is suitable for multiclass classification.
+- The final layers include a flatten layer, two dense layers (with 512 neurons and ReLU activation), a dropout layer (0.50), and a dense layer with 3 neurons (softmax activation) for multiclass classification.

-I compiled the neural network using categorical cross-entropy as the loss function due to the multiclass classification nature of the problem.
-The optimizer used was Adam, and accuracy was chosen as the performance metric.
+- The CNN model was compiled with categorical cross-entropy as the loss function, Adam optimizer, and accuracy as the performance metric.

-To prevent overfitting, I implemented early stopping.
-The training process monitors the validation loss, and if it does not improve after 5 epochs, training is halted.
+- Early stopping was implemented to prevent overfitting.
+The training process stops if the validation loss does not improve after 5 epochs.

+### Model Performance
 The CNN model achieved an accuracy of 97.83% on the test set with a loss of 0.1499.
-I also generated a confusion matrix to visually assess the model's performance on the test set.
-It is evident that the model excels in predicting the not covered class, outperforming the other two classes.
-Additionally, the model exhibits relatively higher accuracy in predicting the fully covered class compared to the partially covered class.
-For further investigation, I conducted predictions on single images from each class.
+A confusion matrix was created to visualize the model's performance.
+The model demonstrates strong performance in predicting the "not covered" class, surpassing the other two classes.
+Additionally, it exhibits relatively higher accuracy in predicting the "fully covered" class compared to the "partially covered" class.

+### Individual Image Predictions
+For further examination, predictions were made on single images from each class.
 The model correctly classified an image of a fully covered face with a likelihood of 99.99% and an image of a not covered face with a likelihood of 99.99%.
-However, the model struggled with the partially covered class, misclassifying an image as not covered with a likelihood of 99.32%.
+However, the model faced challenges in classifying the "partially covered" class, misclassifying an image as "not covered" with a likelihood of 99.32%.

 ## Bugs/Notes